pc4covid19/COVID19/README.md

 **Release date:** 21 July 2021

 ## Overview
 This model simulates replication dynamics of SARS-CoV-2 (coronavirus / COVID19) in a layer of epithelium and several submodels (such as single-cell response, pyroptosis death model, tissue-damage model, lymph node model and immune response).
-It is being rapidly prototyped and refined with community support (see below).
+It is being iteratively prototyped and refined with community support (see below).

 This multiscale simulator combines several model components:
 * **Tissue:** Virus, cell debris, immunoglobulin, and chemokines diffuse within the extracellular space.
 They may also “decay” to reflect removal by interstitial flow into nearby blood vessels or airways.
 In version `0.5.0`, Virus and immunoglobulin react for Virus removal in the tissue.